Ambisafe/keystorage-docs/README.md

 ## Billing integration

-`storageToken` is used to charge tenant for operations.
+Tenants are charged for operations using [JOSE](https://datatracker.ietf.org/wg/jose/charter/).
 Following steps necessary:

 1. validate that token valid
 2. execute operation - create dataset
-3. claim token as spent
+3. claim JTI as spent

-## Security

-### For POST:

-[JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) is used to delegate authentication to resources from tenant to users.
-The following fields should be used:
+[JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) is used to delegate authorization to resources from tenant to users.
+The following fields should be used to create the payload:

 ```
 {